What causes receding gums?

 Periodontal Disease Treatment: How is it done?

-Periodontal disease can be treated by one of our best dental hygienists, or in severe cases you may be referred to a dentist who specializes in periodontal procedures, a periodontist.
+Periodontal disease can be treated by one of our dental hygienists, or in severe cases you may be referred to a dentist who specializes in periodontal procedures (otherwise known as a periodontist).
 Scaling and root planning, also known as a deep cleaning, is the procedure used for gum disease treatment.

 Scaling and root planing is performed in two separate appointments.
 One of Lincoln’s best dental hygienists will perform scaling and root planning on one side of your mouth at the first appointment.
 Then the same process will take place on the second side of your mouth at the second appointment.
 Once the gentle anesthesia has been given, we will wait until you are comfortable and numb before proceeding with the procedure.